joypixels/emojione-android/USAGE.md

 **`client.toImage(string, imageSize, callback) -> SpannableStringBuilder`** - _native unicode + shortnames -> images_

-Takes a string containing both native unicode emoji and shortnames, and translate it into EmojiOne images for display in a spannable string.
+Take a string containing both native unicode emoji and shortnames, and translate it into EmojiOne images for display in a spannable string.
 An imageSize parameter is used to set the size of the emoji images within the spannable string.
 A callback is made when all emoji have been retrieved from the `imagePathPNG` CDN.